 Net Safety Monitoring is an industry leader in the design, development and manufacture of fixed flame and gas detection as well as many specialized safety and security products designed for harsh, industrial environments.
-Our principle applications include all areas of the oil and gas market, mining and minerals, power generation, pulp and paper, and water and wastewater.
+Its principle applications include all areas of the oil and gas market, mining and minerals, power generation, pulp and paper, and water and wastewater.

 Question: Where are Net Safety products typically installed?

-Our safety instruments are all designed for Class 1 Division 1, explosion-proof environments — indoors or outdoors, onshore or offshore.
+Safety instruments are all designed for Class 1 Division 1, explosion-proof environments — indoors or outdoors, onshore or offshore.
 Primarily Oil & Gas applications are where you will find Net Safety instruments, as well as Mining, Petrochemical, Aviation, Power Generation, and Chemical Processing to name a few.
 Do you have an application where you are having challenges with your existing gas and/or flame detection?
 Ask us a question!

 Question: What is the primary advantage with Net Safety products?

-Our customers come to us with many flame/gas detection challenges.
+Customers come to us with many flame/gas detection challenges.
 These typically include overcoming environmental conditions, application performance issues, lowering maintenance and eliminating sensor faults.
 Net Safety instruments overcome these challenges by providing reliable, stable protection for plant and personnel in even the harshest conditions — with many unique and intuitive features that improve performance, simplify operation and reduce maintenance.

 We have identified that low-power consumption and wide voltage ranges are often the most overlooked key components for safety instrument performance in many applications.
-Significant power-level and fluctuation issues occur in many of our end-user facilities.
+Significant power-level and fluctuation issues occur in many end-user facilities.
 These can cause safety instrumentation with narrow voltage ranges and high-power requirements to fail or temporarily go offline.
 This is obviously a very serious safety issue among operators in which Net Safety instruments provide the most complete and effective solution.
 All Net Safety instruments have been engineered with the lowest power consumption requirements and the widest voltage ranges available in the market.
-This provides our customers with the most stable and reliable performance available, without compromising the latest technologies and advanced features.
-Our end-users also see significant energy cost savings over the life of the instrument.
+This provides customers with the most stable and reliable performance available, without compromising the latest technologies and advanced features.
+End-users also see significant energy cost savings over the life of the instrument.
 Multiply it by an entire plant installation and compare it against the other leading F&G detection manufacturers and the numbers will surprise you.
 Would you like more information about the advantages of our low power instrument solutions in your application?
 Ask us a question!

 Question: How do you choose which technology suits a particular application?